A Survey on Large Language Model Acceleration based on KV Cache Management: Model-level Optimization

 \section{Model-level Optimization}

 In model-level optimization, new architectures or mechanisms are designed for transformers to allow more efficient reuse of KV cache.
 Typically, these methods require retraining or fine-tuning of the model to come into operation.
 Nevertheless, efficient transformation pipelines have also been proposed to allow for a fast deployment to new architectures.
-According to where and how the refinement was made to the models, we separate related works to the grouping and sharing mechanisms within or cross layers (Sec.~\ref{sec:model_sharing}), implementing architecture modification or augmentation (Sec.~\ref{sec:model_newarch}), and incorporating non-transformer architectures for optimization (Sec.~\ref{sec:model_nontrans}).
+We categorize related works according to their grouping and sharing mechanisms, either within layers or across layers (Sec.~\ref{sec:model_sharing}), implementing architecture modification or augmentation (Sec.~\ref{sec:model_newarch}), and incorporating non-transformer architectures for optimization (Sec.~\ref{sec:model_nontrans}).
 The taxonomy of the model-level optimization is shown in Fig.~\ref{fig:taxonomy_model_based}.